-- 2.5.6 Despite the limitations of the legislation, the Board of Trustees believes that Student Trustees are entitled to: - i.
-Full participation at Trustee meetings - ii.
-Payment (at minimum, the honorarium stipulated by the Ontario Education Act, and consideration of academic credit) - iii.
-Full and ongoing training, orientation and support regarding their role including: - Best practices in governance, - Expectations for preparedness, attendance, input during discussion, making motions, suggesting agenda items, and all procedural rules including how to bring forth an agenda item. - iv.
-Resources and assistance, including knowing who they can contact whenever they have a question and who their mentors are. - v.
-Professional Development opportunities - vi.
-Awareness of their protection against liability - vii.
-Understand the role of their input, including the safety of their participation and the right to be heard.
+- 6. Despite the limitations of the legislation, the Board of Trustees believes that Student Trustees are entitled to: - a.
+Full participation at Trustee meetings - b.
+Payment (at minimum, the honorarium stipulated by the Ontario Education Act, and consideration of academic credit) - c.
+Full and on-going training, orientation and support regarding their role including: - Best practices in governance, - Expectations for preparedness, attendance, input during discussion, making motions, suggesting agenda items, and all procedural rules including how to bring forth an agenda item. - d.
+Resources and assistance, including knowing who they can contact whenever they have a question and who their mentors are. - e.
+Professional Development opportunities - f.
+Awareness of their protection against liability - g.
+Understand the role of their input, including safety of their participation and the right to be heard.